dotnet/iot/Documentation/raspi-spi.md

 sudo reboot
 ```

-This will enable SP0 where those are the pins which will be seleted, only Software Chip Select is activated with the default pins:
+This will enable SPI0 where those are the pins which will be selected, only Software Chip Select is activated with the default pins:

 | SPI Function | Header Pin | GPIO # | Pin Name |
 | --- | --- | --- | --- |